TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ### Lyft Line

 Lyft Line is available in San Francisco.
 All standard Lyft drivers (excluding Lyft Premium) are eligible to be assigned pooled rides.
 Riders are given a strict 60 second window to enter the vehicle after it arrives, and cars only pick up two groups of people.
 Riders may select whether they are traveling alone or with a second person.
-Price is determined prior to ordering the car and shown to the passenger, while drivers receive the combined fares.
+Price is determined prior to ordering the car and shown to the passenger, while drivers receive the combined fares of the groups.

 Groups are paired based on similarities between their pickup location, destination, and travel route.
 In this sense, drivers are not dynamically routed, but are assigned a full route consisting of no more than two pickups and two drop-offs.